mlabouardy/kubernetes_from_zero_to_hero/README.md

 ## Kuberenetes Node

-- kubelet: agent to interact with master and report health status to etcd
+- kubelet: agent to interact with master and report health status & metrics to etcd
 - kube-proxy: distributed network
 - docker: linux container engine (see rkt)

+### POD

+- Group of one or more containers that are always co-located, co-scheduled and run in a shared context
+- Each pod is isolated by:
+  - process id namespace
+  - network namespace
+  - interprocess communication namespace
+  - unix time sharing (uts) namespace

+### Labels & Selectors

+Assign meta-data

+### Services

+An abstraction to define a logical set of Pods.
+Services are exposed through internal and external endpoints

+- Cluster IP: available only in the cluster
+- NodePort: external service

+## Deploy a 3-tier application